18F/18f.gsa.gov/_posts/2014-10-21-how-to-run-your-own-3-sprint-agile-workshop.md

-Preparation of the non-physical workspace may include establishing ahead of time a shared file storage, ideally with version control and easy web viewing, open to all participants, such as those offered by a shared code repository on github.
+Preparation of the non-physical workspace may include establishing ahead of time a shared file storage, ideally with version control and easy web viewing, open to all participants, such as those offered by a shared code repository on [GitHub](https://github.com).
 This makes it easy for people to collaborate, leaves a history, and produces a durable record of the workshop product to be used later.